TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 [^Acton]: Acton, W. J., "Effects of Ear Protection on Communication", The Annals Occupational Hygeine, vol. 10, pp. 423-429 (1967)

 [^Berger]: E. H. Berger, "The Effects of Hearing Protectors on Auditory Communications", Aearo Company (1979)

+[^Trompette]: Trompette, N., Barbry, J.L., Sgard, F., Nelisse, H., "Sound transmission loss of rectangular and slit-shaped apertures: Experimental results and correlation with a modal model".
+The Journal of the Acoustical Society of America, vol. 125, no. 31 (2009) Available: http://asa.scitation.org/doi/full/10.1121/1.3003084